Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 26 Oktober 2025 01.35.01 UTC
+- WIB: Minggu, 26 Oktober 2025 02.20.02 UTC
-- WITA: Minggu, 26 Oktober 2025 02.35.01 UTC
+- WITA: Minggu, 26 Oktober 2025 03.20.02 UTC
-- WIT: Minggu, 26 Oktober 2025 03.35.01 UTC
+- WIT: Minggu, 26 Oktober 2025 04.20.02 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

 Kategori: inspirational